NLnetLabs/routinator/source/initialisation.rst

 required outbound connections on ports 443 and 873, it is recommended to perform an initial test run.
-You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` twice to increase the :ref:`log level <doc_routinator_logging>` to *debug*.
+You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` twice to increase the :doc:`log level<logging>` to *debug*.
 This way you can verify if Routinator establishes connections as expected:

 .. code-block:: bash